KMahoney/kmahoney.github.io/_posts/2020-10-02-applying-misu.md

 <img class="img-30 mb-0" src="/img/articles/misu/f2.png" />
 <div class="caption">Contract gaps</div>

-To make matters worse, the API for these contracts allowed you to modify each individual contract, fixed or default, without guarding against these states.
+To make matters worse, the API for these contracts allowed clients to modify each individual contract, fixed or default, without guarding against these states.
 This shows how a poor choice of representation propagates itself through the design of a system.